unbit/ulver/README.md

 (as you can see even strings and keywords lengths are 64bit)

-One objects are created you can bind them to symbols (or variables for more conventional naming):
+Once objects are created you can bind them to symbols (or variables for more conventional naming):

 ```c
 ulver_symbol *ulver_symbol_set(ulver_env *env, char *name, uint64_t name_len, ulver_object *object);
 ulver_symbol *ulver_symbol_get(ulver_env *env, char *name, uint64_t name_len);
 ```

-both returns a ulver_symbol structure (or NULL on error/notfound).
+both return a ulver_symbol structure (or NULL on error/notfound).
 The ->value field of this structure is the pointer to the ulver_object structure

-both take in account the current stack frame, so if you call them before entering a function (read: son after env_init() call) you will automatically create global variables.
+both take in account the current stack frame, so if you call them before entering a function (read: soon after env_init() call) you will automatically create global variables.
 Otherwise use the \*name\* syntax:

 ```c
 ulver_symbol_set(env, "*foobar*", 8, ulver_object_from_num(env, 17));